 After two years of intense collecting of local memorabilia in the early 60s, a Local History Room was established in October, 1962 in the Fryatt Memorial Building at 901 Main Street.
 Retta Fryatt, widow of B.J.Fryatt who was one of the first businessmen in Despatch, had donated her: gracious home to the Village in 1954.

 The Public Library was housed in the Fryatt Memorial Building from 1957 to 1979.
 Following those years, a Youth Center occupied that space.
-In the mid-1980s the Local History Room was moved from the second floor of the building to the first floor, where it is now located.
+In the mid-1980s the Local History Room was moved from the second floor of the building to the first floor.
 Volunteers staffed the room.
 Their duties included clipping and preserving current and past information about East Rochester and East Rochesterians.
-The work is continuing at the present time.
+Work is continuing at the latest location on the second floor of the Eyer Building.

 To collect and preserve materials relating to the community of East Rochester.